mattjones315/scAmp/README.md

 ## Installation

-You can install scAmp by cloning this directory and running `pip install .` This should install scAmp and all python dependencies.
+You can install scAmp by cloning this directory and running `pip install .` This should install scAmp and all python dependencies. scAmp should be used with python version >= 3.9.

 In addition, if you'd like to use the ATAC CNV module, you should install the following R packages: